 Physical Environment

 The physical environment includes the natural environment in which the business operates.
-This includes the climatic conditions, environmental change, accessibility to water and raw materials, natural disasters, pollution etc.
+This includes climatic conditions, environmental change, accessibility to water and raw materials, natural disasters, pollution etc.

 Technological Environment

-The technological environment constitutes innovation, research and development in technology, technological alternatives, innovation inducements also technological barriers to smooth operation.
-Technology is one of the biggest sources of threats and opportunities for the organisation and it is very dynamic.
+The technological environment constitutes innovation, research and development in technology, technological alternatives, innovation inducements, also technological barriers to smooth operation.
+Technology is one of the biggest sources of threats and opportunities for the organisation, and it is very dynamic.

 Political-Legal Environment